official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 188. Mr Blair also stated that: “The accumulation of weapons of mass destruction by Iraq poses a threat, not just to the region but to the wider world.”
-President Bush was “absolutely right to raise it”.60
+President Bush was “absolutely right to raise it”.[^60]

 189. Asked if Britain was prepared to use force against Iraq, Mr Blair said:

 “When we’re ready to take action, then we’ll announce it.
 It is a real issue.
 It is a real threat.
 How we deal with it is an open matter.”

-57 Campbell A & Hagerty B. The Alastair Campbell Diaries.
+[^57]: Campbell A & Hagerty B. The Alastair Campbell Diaries.
 Volume 4.
-The Burden of Power: Countdown to Iraq.
-Hutchinson, 2012.
+The Burden of Power: Countdown to
-58 Public hearing, 25 January 2011, page 40.
+[^58]: Public hearing, 25 January 2011, page 40.
-59 Letter Rycroft to McDonald, 28 February 2002, ‘Prime Minister’s Phone Call with President Bush, 28 February: Afghanistan, Iraq and Middle East’.
+[^59]: Letter Rycroft to McDonald, 28 February 2002, ‘Prime Minister’s Phone Call with President Bush, 28 February: Afghanistan, Iraq and Middle East’.
-60  BBC News, 28 February 2002, Blair hints at Iraq action.
+[^60]:  BBC News, 28 February 2002, Blair hints at Iraq action.

 418

-The Report of the Iraq Inquiry190.
-Mr Campbell wrote that Mr Blair had given an interview for ABC which was “very forward on Iraq and pro GWB [President Bush].
-He had decided that was the best position to adopt to gain influence.”61
+190. Mr Campbell wrote that Mr Blair had given an interview for ABC which was “very forward on Iraq and pro GWB [President Bush].
+He had decided that was the best position to adopt to gain influence.”[^61]

 191. The Telegraph the following day reported that Mr Blair had “stepped up his rhetoric against Saddam Hussein”, and that his remarks were the “strongest support yet” for President Bush’s “tough line”.
-It was “seen as an attempt to prepare the British public for a second phase in the war against terrorism”.62
+It was “seen as an attempt to prepare the British public for a second phase in the war against terrorism”.[^62]

 192. On 3 March, Mr Blair was reported to have told Channel Nine in Australia:

 “We know they [Iraq] are trying to accumulate … weapons of mass destruction, we know he’s prepared to use them.
-So this is a real issue but how we deal with it, that’s a matter we must discuss.”63
+So this is a real issue but how we deal with it, that’s a matter we must discuss.”[^63]

 193. Mr Blair was also reported to have argued that the lessons of 11 September meant that such threats must be tackled; and that “if we don’t act we will find out too late the